joshuadaniel-8090/LyricCast/public/content/songs/Amazing_Grace.md

 ---

-# Verse 2

-I once was lost, but now am found
+I once was lost, but now am found and thous
 Was blind, but now I see

 > NOTE: Full band enters here